Amanda-L/WashU-NLP-Project2-LLM-2023/README.md

    - Define perplexity for analysis.

 5. **Training the Model:**
-   - Set up the training loop.
-   - Train the model using backpropagation through time.
+   - Train the model using backpropagation.
    - Detach LSTM states at the end of each epoch.
    - Key steps:
       1. Get the data and run the model.